ishchat/MultithreadedTradingSystem1/README.md

 Event.h

-This header declares a class Event with 2 derived classes : TickEvent and OrderEvent
+This header declares a class Event with 2 derived classes : TickEvent (to hold incoming tick data from OANDA) and OrderEvent (to hold the orders sent to OANDA based upon strategy and signal).
+The reason for deriving them from same class is that we want to store them in same multithreaded queue to